We use cookies on this site to enhance your experience.

 Undergraduate students participate in paid, full-time work as a research assistant on a project under the supervision of a research-eligible Laurier faculty member.

-Each year, Laurier receives an allocation of awards it can offer to students from the three federal granting agencies:
+Each year, Laurier receives an allocation of awards it can offer to students from three separate Tri-Agency-funded USRA programs:

-Laurier’s award allocation for the NSERC USRA program is distributed to the Faculty of Science and the Lazaridis School of Business and Economics, and the award competition is facilitated through each faculty.
+The NSERC USRA program competition is run through the Faculty of Science and the Lazaridis School of Business and Economics.
+Each faculty facilitates its own internal competition.

+The Faculty of Science has been allocated 20 NSERC USRAs and the Lazaridis School of Business and Economics has been allocated one NSERC USRA to offer to students.
 NSERC has also allocated Laurier two additional supplementary NSERC USRA awards available exclusively for Black students, in addition to the institutional allocation.
-These two awards have been allocated to the Faculty of Science.
+These two supplementary awards have been allocated to the Faculty of Science.

 Typically, students hold the award during the summer semester, from May to August.
 The award may also be held during the fall or winter semester to accommodate co-op students.